agalamatis/learn-programming-with-python/unit_1_basics/README.md

 ```
 _Comparison operators_ are evaluated after the _numerical operators_ we mentioned already, followed by `not`, then `and` and finally `or`.

-These 3 operators are the most commonly used because their combinations can produce all 16 [rules of inference](https://en.wikipedia.org/wiki/List_of_rules_of_inference#Table:_Rules_of_Inference), but any other combination of non-negating pairs can too, i.e. in electronics NAND/XOR and used instead of AND/OR.
+These 3 operators are the most commonly used by programming laanguages and their binary combinations can produce all 16 [rules of inference](https://en.wikipedia.org/wiki/List_of_rules_of_inference#Table:_Rules_of_Inference), but any other combination of two non-self-negating pairs of operators with NOT can do too, i.e. in electronics NAND/XOR and used instead of AND/OR.
 But delving into more detail (_however useful_) is beyond our scope.

-Another issue to be aware of is that conditions can become very complicated very quickly when represented in code from real life scenarios.
-Mathematical logic provides several tools to simplify them, and when done correctly can provide invaluable insights into the nature of the problem.
-Again though this is beyond our scope, but you can start reading about how to simplify conditions [here](https://grace.bluegrass.kctcs.edu/~kdunn0001/files/Simplification/4_Simplification_print.html).
+Something else to be aware of is that the combinations of these operations can become very complicated very quickly when representing in code real life scenarios.
+Mathematical logic provides several methods to simplify them, and when done correctly can provide invaluable insights into the nature of the problems.
+Again though this is beyond our scope, but you can start reading about how to [simplify logic operations](https://grace.bluegrass.kctcs.edu/~kdunn0001/files/Simplification/4_Simplification_print.html).

 ## Conditions